Simple, Safe Citations

 I’m confident from my experience using Practical Citation that you’ll get all these benefits unless you’re a professional genealogist recording research for a client, you are submitting research for formal publication or review (in which case you must use their citation format for the materials you submit), and or you enjoy the mental challenge of complex citation formats.

-If you’re not one of those people, click the Buy Now button below to get the Practical Citation Membership & Guide-Reunion 10 Edition.
+If you’re not one of those people, click the Buy Now button below to get the Practical Citation Community Membership and a PDF version of any of the existing guide ebooks (Family Tree Maker 2014, Family Tree Maker for Mac 3, and Reunion 10).
 The price for membership is just $ 47.00.

 If you use some other genealogy software, sign up at the bottom of this page to be notified of new editions as they become available.